cs1302uga/cs1302-str-list/README.md

 * **`BaseStringList`:** Create the abstract `cs1302.p2.BaseStringList` class such that it properly implements a subset of the abstract methods of `StringList`.
 Since `BaseStringList` is abstract, it is not mandatory to implement all methods of `StringList` within this class.
-The exact list of methods this class must implement are listed in the method section for `BaseStringList` in the provided UML diagram above.
+The exact methods this class must implement are listed in the method section for `BaseStringList` in the provided UML diagram above.
   Remember, since `BaseStringList` is an abstract parent to both `ArrayStringList` and `LinkedStringList`, its methods must be implemented without reference to the underlying data structure.
 In other words,